Connor-Thompson/ProjectManagementAssignment/README.md

 <ul>
   <li> The Project Management Documentation </li>
   <li> The Software Project Documentation </li>
-  <li> Thw folders and files that were created and used for the project, the main system program is called "Assignment" </li>
+  <li> The folders and files that were created and used for the project, the main system program is called "Assignment" </li>
 </ul>